The Coffey County Sheriff's Office currently consists of approximately 50 employees.

 Responsible for the oversight of communications for all of Coffey County, including the 911 system.
 The Sheriff's Office provides dispatch services to the Sheriff's Office, City Police Departments, Ambulance, and Fire.
 Many state agencies as well utilize the communications department.

-Deputy Sheriffs re responsible for patrolling all of Coffey County, respond to criminal calls, accident investigations, criminal investigations, and general public assistance or calls for service.
+Sheriff Deputies are responsible for patrolling all of Coffey County, responding to criminal calls, accident investigations, criminal investigations, and general public assistance or calls for service.
 Deputies must become law enforcement certified through the Kansas Law Enforcement Training Center.
 The Academy is currently 14 weeks long.

 Volunteer Reserve Deputies